Cast Stone Precast Concrete columns

 Choice of manufacturing method

-The majority of cast stone manufactures use the semi-dry method of production.
+The majority of San Francisco cast stone manufactures use the semi-dry method of san francisco precast production.
 And is the more commonly widely used method of manufacture.
 Early consultation with us is advisable to ascertain the correct method of production for your project.

 Structural requirements: Components requiring reinforcement which is more complex than a few straight bars or a layer of fabric reinforcement, must be produced using the wet cast method of production.
 This is because it is difficult to achieve thorough compaction of semidry mixes around congested reinforcement.